BUSINESS INSURANCE AND WILDFIRE

 WILDFIRES ARE NOT “NATURAL DISASTERS”

-For decades, the utilities have made a great deal of profits and have spread those profits around to shareholders.
+For decades, the utilities have made a lot of profits and have spread those profits around to shareholders.
 To maximize profits, many of these companies will only do the maintenance that’s necessary to keep the lights on, but will not do the proactive maintenance and upgrades needed to prevent sparking, arcing, and fires.

 While dry conditions and high winds can cause a wildfire to grow exponentially, the cause of the fire is the spark that started everything.
 If it was a camper with an out-of-control campfire or a careless welder who sparked the grass, that person would be held accountable.

-WHAT CAN A BUSINESS OWNER DO?
+WHAT CAN A BUSINESS OWNER DO AFTER A WILDFIRE?

 Of course, the most important thing is to get to safety and begin to put your life back together.